itbeauregard/sweet-pea-farm/README.md

 The process started with [some](http://imgur.com/bzJJ41v) [very](http://imgur.com/9WHSpJV) [rough](http://imgur.com/i6CpDsH) [wireframes](http://imgur.com/2bTdEHE).
 I'd like to work on my wireframing skills.

 This project required much more design than the last game project.
 Most of my coding was a matter of managing what the user could do through jQuery.
 The data tables were pretty straightforward.
 I used Handlebars to render them with templates.
 Using the Bulma framework really helped with formatting the forms and tables.
 It's hard to say whether the time it took me to learn Bulma was worth the convenience.
 I had a wee meltdown when I realized that commenting out the Bootstrap import statements meant I couldn't deploy my page.
 I ran into trouble because Bootstrap was taking precedence over Bulma somehow.
-But ironed out the issues.
+I ironed out the issues, but I had to re-do much of my formatting, hence the odd proportions in some places.

 I referred to my tic-tac-toe application a lot through this project when I needed to understand things like how the events.js, api.js, and ui.js all fit together.
 It was much easier this time around because I knew what worked.